stockphrase/no-silo/content/courses/writing-2/wr2-syllabus-revised.md

 ## Course Theme

 Formal education is one of the central features of our lives---a deep, organizing structure that has shaped and influenced us in profound and unaccountable ways.
-Education, like culture more broadly, is so ordinary and pervasive that it has become thoroughly naturalized, its powerful influence rendered virtually invisible to us.
+Education, like culture more broadly, is so ordinary and pervasive that it has become thoroughly naturalized, its powerful affects rendered virtually invisible to us.
 Education, in short, is just something that we've always done, something that has always been with us, something that is self-evidently the right and obvious thing to do: part of the everyday backdrop of life that we take for granted and rarely consider critically.

 Although it is quite difficult to escape the naturalizing trance that comes from our habitual exposure to such common features of our lifeworld, it is important to develop a capacity for this form of analysis---to see more clearly the weird within the familiar.
 In this term we will attempt to step outside of our experiences with formal education and tray to gain some distance on the practices and normalizing structures that have been so much a part of our lives since before we can even remember.
 If we defamiliarize these experiences by holding them at a distance and trying to see them as if for the first time, what do we see?

 ## <span style="color: var(--due)"><i class="fas fa-virus"></i></span> Health Information & Resources

 {{< details "Health Information" >}}